rust-embedded/discovery/microbit/src/05-led-roulette/debug-it.md

 > check out [chapter 3](/03-setup/README.md#tools) if you forgot which one it was.

 > **NOTE**: If `cargo-embed` prints a lot of warnings here don't worry about it.
 As of now it does not fully
-> implement the GDB protocol and thus might not recognize all of the commands your GDB is sending to it,
+> implement the GDB protocol and thus might not recognize all the commands your GDB is sending to it,
 > as long as it does not crash, you are fine.

 Next we will have to connect to the GDB stub.
 It runs on `localhost:1337` per default so in order to